therunninghub/vue-date-pick/docs/localization.md

 # Localization

-Following props to are used to localize your date pick instance:
+Following props to are used to localize your Vue Date Picker instance:

 ```js
 nextMonthCaption: {type: String, default: 'Next month'},